Jonitr0/WarnoModEditor/resources/markdown/Quickstart.md

 ### Editing files

 Search for files you want to edit using the search bar at the top of the project explorer.
 Double click a file to open it in the **text editor**.
 A new tab will open and let you edit the selected file.
-For more information about tools like the text editor, right-click the tab and select "Help" from the context menu.
+For more information about tools like the text editor, right-click the tab and select "Help" from the context menu or press *Alt + H*.

 ### Generating a mod